Build it Yourself PC Versus Store Bought

 - Making changes to the PC, or opening the case, can negate the warranty if you want to add on components.

 Connect Your PC to Other Devices

 Whether you opt to build your own PC or buy a model that’s already assembled, it’s almost guaranteed that you’ll add other devices to your setup.
 Peripheral devices may include printers or scanners, microphones or speakers, special keyboards, or gaming equipment.
 All of these PC add-ons use drivers to connect and function.

-Solve iQ can help manage all those tools and drivers to make that part of the PC installation process a little easier with automatic updates for almost any device and peripheral you can imagine.
+Solve iQ software can help manage those drivers to make that part of the PC installation process a little easier with automatic updates for almost any device and peripheral driver you can imagine.

 Installing the most current and accurate driver will typically fix most problems that are experienced while operating Windows hardware devices.
 The original driver for any given hardware device often has been updated many times by the manufacturer to fix bugs and improve efficiency.
 Many users experience problems with older Windows devices for this reason.

 Regardless of which option you choose when it comes to acquiring a PC (custom made or plain old store-bought), you can keep it and other peripherals running smoothly with SolveiQ.